fffilo/gnome-vagrant-indicator/README.md

 	- halt
 	- destroy

-_Last known state of Vagrant-managed VMs_ is read from vagrant machine index file, which means that the state in indicator will only be accurate if machine is managed by vagrant.
+_Last known state of Vagrant-managed VMs_ is taken from vagrant machine index file, which means that the state in indicator will only be accurate if machine is managed by vagrant.
 If the machine is powered with eq. virtualbox, the state in indicator won't change.